amirHossein5/AOC/README.md

 php aoc make:day 2021 3     //year day
 ```

-Intended day will be create.
+the intended day will be create.

 ## Testing